 DESCRIPTION OF BUSINESS - Flexsteel was incorporated in 1929 and is one of the oldest and largest manufacturers, importers and marketers of residential, recreational vehicle and commercial upholstered and wooden furniture products in the country.
 Product offerings include a wide variety of upholstered and wood furniture such as sofas, loveseats, chairs, reclining and rocker-reclining chairs, swivel rockers, sofa beds, convertible bedding units, occasional tables, desks, dining tables and chairs and bedroom furniture.
-The Company's products are intended for use in home, office, motor home, travel trailer, yacht, health care and hotel applications.
+The Company's products are intended for use in home, office, motor home, travel trailer, watercraft, health care and hotel applications.
 Featured as a basic component in most of the upholstered furniture is a unique drop-in seat spring.
 The Company primarily distributes its products throughout the United States through the Company's sales force to furniture dealers, department stores, recreational vehicle manufacturers, and hospitality and healthcare facilities.
-The Company's products are also sold to several national and regional chains, some of which sell on a private label basis.
+The Company's products are also sold to several national and regional retailers, some of which sell on a private label basis.

 The Company has one active wholly-owned subsidiary, DMI Furniture, Inc. ("DMI"), which is a Louisville, Kentucky-based, manufacturer, importer and marketer of residential and commercial office furniture with manufacturing plants and warehouses in Indiana and manufacturing sources in Asia.
 DMI's divisions are WYNWOOD, Homestyles and DMI Commercial Office Furniture.
-The Company has two inactive wholly owned subsidiaries: (1) Desert Dreams, Inc., which owned and leased a commercial building to an unrelated entity until the building was sold on June 15, 2007 and (2) Four Seasons, Inc.
+The Company has two inactive wholly owned subsidiaries: (1) Desert Dreams, Inc., which owned and leased a commercial building to an unrelated entity until the building was sold in June 2007 and (2) Four Seasons, Inc.

 2. INVENTORIES - The Company values inventory at the lower of cost or market.
 Raw steel, lumber and wood frame parts are valued on the last-in, first-out ("LIFO") method.
-On a quarterly basis there is a specific calculation of the LIFO effect based on year to date amounts.
 Other inventories are valued on the first-in, first-out ("FIFO") method.
-Inventories valued on the LIFO method would have been approximately \$3.7 million higher at September 30, 2007 and June 30, 2007 if they had been valued on the FIFO method.
+Inventories valued on the LIFO method would have been approximately \$3.3 million and \$3.7 million higher at March 31, 2008 and June 30, 2007, respectively, if they had been valued on the FIFO method.
+At March 31, 2008 and June 30, 2007 the total value of LIFO inventory was \$3.5 million and \$3.1 million, respectively.
 A comparison of inventories is as follows (in millions):

-1 mber 30, 2007 ne 30, 2007
+ch 31, 008 ne 30, 2007

-Raw materials \$ 15.3 \$ 16.4
+Raw materials \$ 15.5 \$ 16.4

-Work in process and finished parts 7.5 7.6
+Work in process and finished parts 8.2 7.6

-Finished goods 64.2 54.8
+Finished goods 60.9 54.8

-Total \$ 87.0 \$ 78.8
+Total \$ 84.6 \$ 78.8